asgharrazavi/ML-courses/mnist/README.md

-## Python Scripts for Machine Learning Courses
+## Python Scripts for unsupervised dimentionality reduction using Autoencoders and RBMs